luxonis/depthai-hardware/docs/source/pages/articles/oak-s3.rst

 an application.
 With on-board computing capability, programs/apps will be able to do full model decoding on the device itself, which would allow DepthAI apps to be more flexible and have lower latency.

-Our plan is to have DepthAI apps runnable as docker containers, and one could even run (part of) ROS on the ARM cores.

 AI performance boost
 ####################